-Lew Mills, PhD, MFT Chapter coordinator and a psychotherapist for Adults with ADHD in San Francisco.
+Lew Mills, PhD, MFT was the chapter coordinator and a psychotherapist for Adults with ADHD in San Francisco.

 Maybe you already have someone to talk to about medication.
 You may also have a therapist to help you learn new ways of coping with your or your child’s ADHD.
 What would you want to use a support group for?
 How much can a person just talk about these things?